inmoyeon/EchoScan/README.md

 ![](misc/figs/ma_rooms.png)
 Due to the copyright issue, we cannot directly provide the Manhattan-Atlanta room dataset.

-First, you need to obtain the original dataset used in [AtlantaNet](https://github.com/crs4/AtlantaNet) repository.
+First, you need to obtain the original dataset from [AtlantaNet](https://github.com/crs4/AtlantaNet) repository.
 This dataset includes panoramic images and coordinates of corner points of these images.

 To convert these corner points from panoramic to 3D corner points using the conversion code [```misc/post_proc.py```](https://github.com/sunset1995/HorizonNet/blob/master/misc/post_proc.py) from the [HorizonNet](https://github.com/sunset1995/HorizonNet/tree/master) repository.